 People with a character disorder may have trouble knowing reasonable, safe, and acceptable ways to treat and behave with others.
 Patients with personality disorders are often unaware of their responsibility for creating their problems.

-The diagnosis of a personality disorder requires a clinical interview and psychopathological evaluation, with particular emphasis on assessing the person’s patterns of functioning over time.
-In addition, it must ensure that the specific characteristics of the personality are not due to the effect of a substance (for example, a drug such as cocaine).
-To a transient mental state (for example, an anxiety attack or a manic episode in bipolar disorder ) or any other medical condition (such as the sequelae of a head injury).
+The diagnosis of a character disorder requires a clinical meeting and psychopathological evaluation, with specific emphasis on assessing the person’s patterns of functioning over time.
+In addition, it must ensure that the specific features of the character are not due to the effect of a material (for example, a drug such as cocaine).
+To a transient mental state or any other medical condition.

 Conclusion